TheiPhoneBuddy/HTTPManager/README.md

 # HTTPManager
-"HTTPManager" is a HTTP utility framework that is currently being used in the following apps:
+"HTTPManager" is a HTTP utility framework that is currently being used in the following production apps:
 1. "TheDailyNewsApp"
    https://itunes.apple.com/us/app/thedailynewsapp/id798932583?ls=1&mt=8
 2. "FastFoodApp"